kenchoong/setel2/README.md

 // start minikube
 $ minikube start

-// here will open K8s dashboard in browser
+// here will open K8s dashboard in browser(optional, cause this will super lag)
 $ minikube dashboard

 ```